Despite National and Global Uncertainties, Education Savings Remains Top of Mind for Americans, Edward Jones Finds

 The Need to Find New Motivations to Save

 Despite the national pause on all federal student loan payments over the last two years and the potential college debt forgiveness program, 59% of adults surveyed say these updates have had no impact on their savings patterns.
 In fact, as Americans think through financial decisions and savings goals over the next five years, only 11% say they will contribute more to higher education savings.

 Edward Jones is working to raise awareness for 529 plans and education savings tools through its Financial Fitness program which motivates high school students, clients, and associates to build financial knowledge and confidence.
 Edward Jones branches across the country are recognizing May 29 as “Save for Education Day,” to aid in the firm’s goal to raise awareness for 529 plans and education savings.
 The firm-wide day is named for the popular savings tool, the 529 plan.

 This survey was conducted by global data intelligence company Morning Consult among a national sample of 2,220 adults ages 18 to 65+.

 About Edward Jones

-Edward Jones, a Fortune 500 firm, provides financial services in the U.S. and through its affiliate in Canada.
-The firm's nearly 19,000 financial advisors serve more than 8 million clients with a total of $1.7 trillion in client assets under care.
+Edward Jones is a leading financial services firm in the U.S. and through its affiliate in Canada.
+The firm's nearly 19,000 financial advisors serve more than 8 million clients with a total of $1.5 trillion in client assets under care, as of 3Q 2022.
 Edward Jones' purpose is to partner for positive impact to improve the lives of its clients and colleagues, and together, better our communities and society.
 Through the dedication of the firm's 50,000 associates and our branch presence in 68 percent of U.S. counties, the firm is committed to helping more people achieve financially what is most important to them.
-The Edward Jones website is at www.edwardjones.com, and its recruiting website is www.careers.edwardjones.com.
+The Edward Jones website is at www.edwardjones.com and it's recruiting website is www.careers.edwardjones.com.
 Member SIPC.

 Samantha Kosash, Edward Jones